 Today she is responsible for purchasing wines from Italy, Alsace, Germany, Austria, North America, South Africa and England; but has – in her own words – “a real soft spot” for Austria, enjoying not just Riesling but the lesser-known Neuburger, Zweigelt and Blaufränkisch.
 Beyond the working day she is kept busy by her two children and the inability to sit still – taking any spare moment to swim, run, jump ski or scuba dive.

 The wine industry presented itself to Will as an interesting stopgap between stints as a teacher in France, but it very quickly became a way of life.
 He loved foreign languages, travel and good food long before he fell in love with wine: “At its best,” he says, “this job combines all of those things.
 It also involves a lot of spreadsheets…”

-Joining the company in 2014 as Buying Assistant, Will now works as a Buyer supporting Jasper Morris MW and Catriona Felstead MW.
+Joining the company in 2014 as Buying Assistant, Will now works as a Buyer supporting Catriona Felstead MW.
 At the moment he is particularly excited by the wines of Galicia, where he feels top winemakers, equally fine terroir and distinctive, truly noble varietals are producing something special.
 When away from his desk (or indeed the tasting room), Will can be spotted riding his Brompton, sampling the odd IPA and indulging his penchant for Bruce Springsteen.